vamsithotakura/LTVAnalysis/README.md

 	1. A high throughput, distributed in-memory key-value store would satisfy persistence requirements.
 	2. Modeled data structures to mimic a key-value store.
 	3. CustomerID is used as the primary hash for grouping events.
+	4. A more scalable design is to persist intermediate values used in LTA computation (like total expenditure, duration,   	 visits), per customer.
+This will help us avoid iterating over the complete set of data (.. past events if any).

 - Assumptions :
 	1. Assuming time-stamps pertaining to different event types belong to the same time-zone.